 Kenneth Reasoner died in April 2007.
 His family consigned a large number of the finished inventory/stock to a Midwest auction house (DuMouchelles) who conducted several auctions in June and November of that year.
 Florida public records show that Connoisseur, Inc. ceased to exist as a corporate entity in December of that year.
 Pieces from the Parker and Reasoner era inventory continue to show up (often repeatedly) at auction houses, consigned by the same family member.

 In late 2015, Martyn Lewis was successful in buying back the Connoisseur studio name from the heirs of the Reasoner operation.
 Thus, Connoisseur of Malvern, Ltd. once again exists as a corporate entity in the UK owned by the Lewis family, although not in any manufacturing capacity.

-Additional posts in this category will look at the original Connoisseur of Malvern studio’s work in various genres including roses and other florals, human figures, horses/equestrian, Disney subjects, hand-painted dimensional plaques, and special editions created for non-profit organizations such as the Rainforest Foundation.
+Additional posts in this series document the original Connoisseur studio’s work in various genres including roses and other florals, human figures, horses/equestrian, Disney subjects, hand-painted dimensional plaques, and special editions created for non-profit organizations such as the Rainforest Foundation.
 Other posts will explain how to distinguish original 1980s and early 1990s Connoisseur from later-ownership production.
-There will also be a Name Index.
+There is also a Sculpture Name Index.